 Federal consent decrees struck in 2003 due to alleged constitutional violations, including excessive force and illegal detentions, yielded limited results.
 While fatal shootings and civil lawsuit payouts are down since oversight ended in 2016, Detroit remains one of the worst forces in the country by some metrics, shooting more people per arrest than 97 percent of them, and paying out more for misconduct claims than 89 percent.
 And despite having escaped the national glare of an unjustified police shooting, it remains scandal-plagued, with 147 officers charged criminally in the past six years.

 By the time an officer’s issues spill into open view, they’ve likely already cultivated a lengthy rap sheet that was insufficiently addressed.
-A sampling of 34 officers charged with crimes in the past five years revealed roughly two-thirds had above-average rates of civil suits, citizen complaints, or uses of force.
-We selected 10 of those officers to review in detail, with a focus on more recent offenses.
+An initial review of a sampling of 34 officers charged with crimes in the past five years revealed roughly two-thirds had above-average rates of civil suits, citizen complaints, or uses of force.
+We selected 10 of those officers to examine in detail, with a focus on more recent offenses.

 There was Sgt.
 Lacell Rue, who went unpunished in 2019 even after investigators found he wrongly detained a man who said the officer dropped him off at an unfamiliar location and told him to figure out a way home.
 “I've done this before,” the victim said Rue told him.
 “Next time I'm going to have a black van pull up, put you in it, and beat your ass.”
 Rue was promoted in 2016 despite having been found guilty of misconduct 10 times and repeatedly accused of rudeness and theft.
 Five subsequent violations, for failing to turn on his body-worn camera or investigate when subordinates allegedly abused citizens, yielded no discipline.

-The sergeant was criminally charged in 2019 with a felony for shocking a man with a stun gun as he allegedly held up his hands, in a case with limited video evidence because Rue again did not turn on his body camera.
+The sergeant was in 2019 charged with felonious assault for shocking a man with a stun gun as he allegedly held up his hands, in a case with limited video evidence because Rue again did not turn on his body camera.
 Though the trial is pending, last year the department wrapped up its internal case.
 Should Rue avoid a felony conviction that would result in his automatic removal, he’s expected to face a written reprimand that will disappear from his record.

 Then there was officer Chancellor Searcy, who repeatedly escaped punishment in his nine-year career and was criminally charged five times.
 Searcy was not disciplined after investigators found he lied in a 2010 case in which he was accused of threatening to shoot a mother driving with her toddler.
 Between 2014 and 2015, he was cleared in nearly a dozen investigations into excessive uses of force or unjustified stops, even as multiple people complained he approached them demanding guns they did not possess.

-Still, the officer faced no internal punishment and was allowed back on the streets, where he was again criminally charged for allegedly soliciting women’s phone numbers on the promise they would escape traffic tickets.
-His 2019 resignation deal included two years’ back pay.
+Still, the officer faced no internal punishment and was allowed back on the streets, where he was again criminally charged, for allegedly soliciting women’s phone numbers on the promise they would escape traffic tickets.
+This time, he resigned, but the deal included two years’ back pay.

-Searcy maintains his innocence and believes he was the victim of an oversight apparatus that unfairly targets good cops like him.
+Searcy maintains his innocence and believes he was the victim of an oversight apparatus that unfairly targets good cops.
 “They go after the officers that work as if they’re doing dirt,” he said.
 “The officers pursuing guns, robbers, dope dealers.”
 He added that the number of complaints against him paled in comparison to how active he was and that his probable cause was sound.

 The other officers mentioned in this story either could not be reached, did not respond to requests for comment, or were prevented by the department from doing so.

 To activists and civil rights attorneys, the department is minimizing a deep-seated cultural problem and preventing honest discussion about solutions.
-While poor oversight may fail to curb bad actors, the steady stream of rogues on the force is often blamed on low pay and the hiring of suburbanites to police a majority-Black, low-income city.
+While poor oversight may fail to curb bad actors, their presence on the force is often blamed on low pay and the hiring of suburbanites to police a majority-Black, low-income city.
 Others say policing is a fundamentally flawed institution that breeds misbehavior and must be reimagined altogether.